Lake Constance: Wrecks on the lake bed

 After a collision with the Stadt Zürich in 1864 the wreck of the Jura has lain on the lake bed at a depth of 45 metres off the Swiss shore.
 In the early 20th century four ships were sunk in the Obersee after being taken out of service: in 1931 the Baden, formerly the Kaiser Wilhelm, in 1932 the Helvetia, in 1933 the Säntis and in 1934 the Stadt Radolfzell.
 The hull of the burnt-out Friedrichshafen was scuttled in 1944 off the mouth of the Argen in 100 to 150 metres of water.

 Tourism, leisure and sports

 The tourism and leisure industry is important for this region.
 Overnight stays reached 17,56m visitors in 2012 with a turnover of about 1.9bn Euros.
-The same amount comes from the 70 million visitors that visit Lake Constance each year.
+The same amount comes from the 70 million visitors who visit Lake Constance each year.

 Eastern part of Upper Lake Constance seen from Spot satellite.

-This region is known for sightseeing, water-sports, winter-sports like Skiing, summer-sports like Swimming (sport), Sailing and recreation.
-It is also one of the few places where modern Zeppelin airships operate and 12–14 people can take a trip above the lake around various points of interest.
+This region is known for sightseeing, water-sports, winter-sports like skiing, summer-sports like swimming, sailing and recreation.
+It is also one of the few places where modern zeppelin airships operate and 12–14 people can take a trip above the lake around various points of interest.

 In cooperation with tourism service providers, tourism organizations and public institutions in Germany, Austria, Switzerland and Liechtenstein, the International Bodensee Tourismus GmbH (IBT GmbH) is responsible for the tourism marketing of the Lake Constance region.